Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 But as a learner myself, I can assure you that the double consonants and pronunciations later become bothersome.
 Most people, like teachers, don’t even explain this on the internet.

-3. Your surrounding
+3. Your surroundings

 We can consider online language exchange sessions.
 You don’t exactly need to live in Korea to learn Korean.